-St Andrews Cathedral School used the oval on a daily basis for school sport and also for competition sport at weekends.
+St Andrews Cathedral School used

+the oval on a daily basis for school sport and also for competition sport at weekends.
 The use of the Complex by St Andrews is under the terms of a 5-year licence agreement.

-Many amateur football teams utilised the pitch for competitive matches over the year including Sydney Amateur Football League, Balmain Football Club, Balmain Tigers Football Club, Northbridge Soccer Club, Dunbar Rovers and other community sporting teams.
+Amateur football teams utilised the pitch for competitive matches over the year including Balmain Football Club, Balmain Tigers Football Club, and other community sporting teams.